rnugraha/ShoppingCartMobile/README.md

 ShoppingCartMobile
 ==================

-Shopping Cart UI Demo using jQuery Mobile and BackboneJS.
+Shopping Cart UI Demo using jQuery Mobile 1.3.0 Beta and BackboneJS.

 Complete libs being used as following: